mkess-ivy/svncrwns-site-v2/_posts/2017-12-17-creative-mornings.md

 layout: phase1-post
 title: SVNCRWNS X Creative Mornings Baltimore
 featured: false
-featured_image: /dist/images/feature_creative_mornings.jpg
+featured_image: feature_creative_mornings.jpg
 featured_summary: "SVNCRWNS is invited to talk with Creative Mornings Baltimore on the theme of 'Context', their work in the community and what they are planning with the Baltimore Museum of Art x Mark Bradford partnership"
 archive_summary: "Listen as we talk with CM + Local Color Podcast about context"

-description: SVNCRWNS is invited to talk with Creative Mornings Baltimore on the theme of 'Context', their work in the community and what they are planning with the Baltimore Museum of Art x Mark Bradford partnership
+seo-description: SVNCRWNS is invited to talk with Creative Mornings Baltimore on the theme of 'Context', their work in the community and what they are planning with the Baltimore Museum of Art x Mark Bradford partnership

-keywords: production company, svncrwns, e-commerce, women-owned businesses, creative team, consulting, business operations, launch my brand, manage my brand, photography, videography, special projects
+seo-keywords: production company, svncrwns, e-commerce, women-owned businesses, creative team, consulting, business operations, launch my brand, manage my brand, photography, videography, special projects

 ---